patrickjuchli/basic-ftp/README.md

 example();
 ```

-The `Client` provides a minimal API to interact with an FTP server.
+The `Client` provides a convenience API to interact with an FTP server.
 Not all FTP commands are backed by a method.
 You're expected to use a number of them directly, for example `await client.send("CDUP")`.

 The example also sets the client to be `verbose`.
 This will log out every communication detail, making it easier to spot an issue and address it.
 It's also a great way to learn about FTP.
 Why the setting is behind a property `.ftp` will be answered in the section about extending the library below.